geudde/attic-chest/pages/03.season-2/07.meeting-19/05.sonnet-1/docs.md

 Mayst thou fair maid be ever blest,
 &emsp;In mem’ry’s sweetest, choicest measures,
-(In this is every wish exprest,
+(In this is every wish expressed,
 &emsp;For this includes all other pleasures.)

 Thrice happy those whose mental eyes,